vitorialara/useless-ai/README.md

 Steps to run app
 1. Clone the repository
 2. Add OpenAI API Key to environment variables
-3. Run the first cell in Rafa_File_v1.ipynb to install the necessary dependencies
+3. Run "pip install -r requirements.txt" to install the necessary dependencies
-4. In the terminal, run the command "streamlit run app.py"
+4. Run the command "streamlit run app.py" to open the app